Pottery Wheel Buyers Guide

 The wheel head is 12 inches, and the bat head is 10 inches.
 Accommodates both left and right-handed users, the wheel goes clockwise and counter-clockwise.

-Few Reasons for Recommending the Speedball Clay Boss
+Here are a few Reasons I Recommend the Speedball Clay Boss

-If you want a slightly smaller size but still powerful with a sturdy feel.
-At 18 inches high with the table size of 25 inches deep and 21 inches wide.
+Suppose you want a slightly smaller size but still powerful with a sturdy feel, at 18 inches high with a table size of 25 inches deep and 21 inches wide.

 Weighing only 90 pounds, the Clay Boss is still strong, with the wheel mounted on a steel frame.